PierrunoYT/awesome-ai-dev-tools/README.md

   - Collaboration platform for sharing projects and community discussions
   - Free version available for individual developers

+- [PyCharm](https://www.jetbrains.com/pycharm/): A popular Integrated Development Environment (IDE) specifically designed for Python programming.
+Developed by JetBrains, it offers a comprehensive set of tools to enhance Python development for various applications, including web development and data science.
+Key features include:
+  - Intelligent code assistance with smart code completion and error detection
+  - Web development support for HTML, CSS, JavaScript, and major Python web frameworks
+  - Data science tools integration (Matplotlib, NumPy, Anaconda, Jupyter Notebooks)
+  - Advanced debugging and testing capabilities
+  - Version control integration with Git
+  - Customizable interface and extensive plugin ecosystem
+  - Available in Professional (paid) and Community (free) editions
+  - Professional Edition priced at $200 for the first year, $249 for subsequent years
+  - Community Edition is free and open-source

 ### AI Code Review and Analysis Tools

 - [Codium.ai](https://www.codium.ai/): An AI-powered tool for code testing, analysis, and improvement.
 It offers automatic test generation, code quality suggestions, and integrates with popular IDEs.
 Features include: